 Do you have what it takes to survive a zombie apocalypse?
 Namely a disciplined trigger finger and the accuracy of an experienced combat veteran.
-Then you should join 50 million survivors from all over the world, who are enjoying Dead Trigger 2 and its constantly evolving and expanding content.
+Then you should join 50 million survivors from all over the world who are enjoying Dead Trigger 2 and its constantly evolving and expanding the content.
 The game takes you across 10 regions in different parts of the world, allowing you to explore 33 unique environments with 38 kinds of weapons at your disposal.

 Dead Trigger 2 can be controlled either using an enhanced virtual joystick or using MOGA and other MFi game controllers.
 The graphics are among the best you’ll see on the iPhone or iPad, and the story isn’t bad either.
 But the game is mainly about the addictive zombie-slaying gameplay that is guaranteed to grab you from the very first headshot.

 Rage was once one of the most anticipated games on the PC and consoles, and it’s now finally available to iPhone and iPad users as well, with higher resolution textures that are optimally viewed on a 4th generation device or the iPad.
 If you enjoy the post-apocalyptic setting of games like Fallout or Wasteland or Mad Max, you’ll love killing hungry mutants in Rage.
-Compared to the version for PC and consoles, Rage HD is considerably more limited in terms of gameplay mechanics, but the game has retained all the essentials: its breathtaking atmosphere and its stunning visuals.
+Compared to the version for PC and consoles, Rage HD is considerably more limited in terms of gameplay mechanics.
+Still, the game has retained all the essentials: its breathtaking atmosphere and its stunning visuals.

 Some call the Modern Combat series a Call of Duty clone, but we call it good fun.
 Modern Combat 5: Blackout is the latest installment in this popular series, introducing 9 customizable classes: Assault, Heavy, Recon, Sniper, Support, Bounty Hunter, Sapper, X1-Morph, and Kommander.